 The Edge Neighborhood Mixed Use District (SY-ENX) is intended to serve as edges to the abutting Transitional Districts.
 A mix of uses, including commercial and multifamily residential is envisioned, which will provide supporting services and housing for the stockyards area.
 The intent is to promote best practices in urban design, by establishing a more pedestrian and bike friendly environment and to enhance connectivity within properties and to the other parts of the stockyards area.
 A wider range of street activation techniques is available in these areas.

 SY-ENX-40, SY-ENX-55

+Area n/a

+Width n/a

+Building Setbacks

-A Front see Frontage
+♠ Front see Frontage

-B Common lot line 0' min
+Common lot line 0' min

-Alley 5' min